Last date modified: 2026-Mar-03

 • To view a document further in the Viewer, click its Control Number.
 Closing the Viewer returns you to the error list.

-• To close the error list and return to the previously opened application, click the X in the upper right corner of the error list.
+• To close the error list and return to the previously opened application, click the X on the error list.

 Index errors list showing name of selected index, indexing error type panel, control number colum, and indexing error type column.